Jumballaya/buffwrap/README.md

 # BufferWrap

-**BufferWrap** is a TypeScript library for managing a pool of structured data inside an `ArrayBuffer`.
-It enables high-performance operations on binary memory, making it ideal for graphics engines, physics simulations, GPU compute pipelines, and more.
+BufferWrap is a TypeScript library that simplifies working with structured binary data inside `ArrayBuffer`s.
+It provides a proxy-based interface over raw buffers, making it ideal for GPU-style data pipelines, interleaved memory formats, particle systems, WebGPU/WebGL data, and more.

+If you’re a developer building systems where performance and data layout matter, BufferWrap will save you time and eliminate bugs caused by manual memory handling.
+It offers the power of C-like struct access in JavaScript/TypeScript, with modern tools like generator-based iteration, lazy attribute extraction, and full support for shared memory.

 ---

-## Features

-- Proxy-based access to structs backed by a shared `ArrayBuffer`
-- Efficient memory manipulation using `DataView` and `TypedArray.set()`
-- Dynamic insertion, slicing, moving, and copying of struct data
-- Supports bulk hydration from binary formats or structured buffers
-- Minimal allocations and maximum performance
+## 🧭 What is this for?

+BufferWrap is designed for developers who need high-performance, structured memory access in JavaScript or TypeScript.
+If you're building:

+- A game engine with interleaved vertex attributes
+- A WebGPU/WebGL pipeline with UBOs or SSBOs
+- A physics simulation with spatially organized memory
+- A worker-threaded computation model using SharedArrayBuffer
+- A custom memory layout system (e.g., ECS, data-oriented design)

+...then BufferWrap gives you a fast, memory-efficient, and type-safe abstraction.

+It replaces verbose `DataView` and `TypedArray` logic with structured field access while preserving the performance of raw binary access.

 ---

-## Installation
+## 📦 Installation

 ```bash
 npm install buffwrap